MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---
-title: Tutorial - Using Face Check with Verified ID and unlocking high assurance verifications at scale (Preview)
+title: Tutorial - Using Face Check with Verified ID and unlocking high assurance verifications at scale
 description: In this tutorial, you learn how to use Face Check with Verified ID ms.service: entra-verified-id